PythWare/Aldnoah-Engine/README.md

 Audio/subcontainer KVS files, let's talk about that.
 Aldnoah Engine can repack the subcontainers KVS files are in and apply new audio to the supported games but I have noticed in the case of Orochi 3 when I replaced Xiahou Dun's defeat enemy officer voiced line with Katsuki Bakugo from MHA the enemy officers sometimes don't have their audio line play when you defeat them.
 I'm guessing there is a TOC somewhere for audio files, specifically subcontainers for audio files but I haven't located it yet.
 So I could use help finding out which files for each supported game contains the TOC that affects audio subcontainers.
 Either way if you want to make audio mods whether it's a dub mod (dubbing the game to a different language), music mod, sound mod, etc you should be fine getting the new audios working but you may experience odd results for other audio files not replaced depending on the game.
 There's nothing I can do about it until we identify which file lists the TOC for KVS subcontainers.

+# Update regarding Audio modding

+the TOC for KVS subcontainers has been found.
+I'll update Aldnoah Engine to include support for updating KVS metadata files.
+What this means is new audio mods shouldn't have issues after version 0.9 is released.

 # Extra Info

 If you encounter any issues/have questions then let me know on here, reddit, or discord.
 If Koei Tecmo takes issue with Aldnoah Engine please contact me so I can comply, Aldnoah Engine is meant for modding offline games for players/modders to enjoy your games long after you finished supporting them.